 - Loss of earnings – if you have had to take time off work or have suffered a drop or loss in income due to your injury, then you will be able to claim this loss back.

-- Loss of future prospects – if your injury is serious enough to affect your working ability in the long-term, thus reducing your prospects of developing your career, you will be able to claim for this.
+- Loss of prospects – if your injury is serious enough to affect your working ability in the long term, thus reducing your prospects of developing your career, you will be able to claim for this.

 - Additional losses – you may have had to miss the wedding of your child or perhaps miss a holiday that had already been paid for.
 You will be able to claim damages to make up for this.

-- Damage to property – if any of your belongings were damaged during the accident, then they can be claimed for as well.
+- Property damage – if any of your belongings were damaged during the accident, then they can be claimed as well.
 For example, if you were to trip on the carpet in your hotel room and grab for a table to stop your fall, which caused something such as your laptop to fall on the floor and break.

 - Other health issues – if your injury has caused additional new medical conditions to develop, or exacerbated an existing one, then this can also be claimed for.
-An example of this is somebody who has developed Post Traumatic Stress Disorder as a result of the mental trauma caused by dealing with the accident, injury and the effect it has had on their day to day life.
+An example of this is somebody who has developed Post Traumatic Stress Disorder due to the mental trauma caused by dealing with the accident, injury and the effect it has had on their day to day life.

 There are more reasons to claim damages than the ones outlined above, but these are the most common.
-If you call Accident Claims UK on the number at the bottom of this page, we will be able to give you a better idea of the damages you might be able to claim in your specific case.
+And this also applies to staff if they have an accident at work while working for a hotel.
+If you call Accident Claims UK to discuss hotel accident claims on the number at the bottom of this page, we will be able to give you a better idea of the damages you might be able to claim in your specific case.